babbling-brook/streambed/protected/documentation/FrameworkOverview.md

                                     // authenticated and unauthenticated users.
 /protected/views/Shared/Layouts     // Site furniture views.
 /protected/views/Shared/Layouts/ClientType
-                                    // Site furniture views that are for a specific type of client website.
+                                    // Site furniture views that are for a specific type of clien.
 /protected/views/Shared/Page        // Views for specific pages.
 /protected/views/Suggestion         // Views for the suggestion sub domain of datastores.